 If you accept the recommendation of the panel, the recommendation is put into writing and put on the record before a judge.
 The good news is that if you accept the recommendation of the panel a judge will typically enter the judgment of divorce on that same day, which is usually a huge relief for each party.

-If you are going through a divorce in New Jersey, call the Law Office of Peter Van Aulen at (201) 845-7400 today for a free 30 minute in office consultation.
+If you are going through a divorce in New Jersey, call the Law Office of Peter Van Aulen at (201) 845-7400 today for a free comprehensive in office consultation.